Customer Education: A Beginner’s Guide

 When outlining your customer education program, factor in the following considerations:

-Determine the learning goals and objectives
+Determine the learning objectives and goals

 Want to know more?
 Read this article on how to set learning goals and objectives for online courses.